CortexFoundation/cvm-runtime/docs/mrt/gen.md

 If $X$ is of channel feature and $W$ is of layer feature or vice versa, $W$ (or $X$) will also be split to be compatible with $X$ (or $W$).

-Take `Convolution` for instance (only uniform symmetric quantization is considered for simplicity), layer-wise Convolution can be rewritten as:
+Take `Convolution` (for simplicity, only point-wise convolution is considered here, i.e. `num_group=1`) for instance (only uniform symmetric quantization is considered for simplicity), layer-wise Convolution can be rewritten as:
 $$
 \begin{align}